Why Bedtime Is So Hard-and How To Make Bedtime Easier

 The Missing Step: Arousal Transitions

-Most bedtime routines skip straight to low arousal: dim lights, soft voices, quiet time.
+Most bedtime routines skip straight to low arousal: dim lights, calming music, soft voices, quiet time.
 But if a child’s body is still buzzing with energy or anxiety, that leap is too far.

 Instead, we need to guide them through three stages: